Writing v ‘phoning complaints

 Therefore, think carefully before ringing as you may not have the evidence you need should you need to take the matter further.
 I also think that the difficulties of proving what was said in phone calls is a reason that many companies make it so difficult to email!
 Don’t be beaten because you can always email the CEO – find the address of any CEO here.

-Tips for if you have to ‘phone
+Tips if you have to ‘phone to complain

 However, sometimes you need to ‘phone as it is urgent.
 What do you need to bear in mind?